deng-project/das2/SPECIFICATION.md

 is done by using following structure: `{ u16: uLength, [char] arrChars }`.
 Since string length parameter is given as 16bit integer, the maximum possible string size is 65 535 characters excluding trailing `\x00`.

+### Compression

+das2 format supports zstd compression.
+Compression level is indicated by `bZstdLevel` property in `das2::Header`.
+Appropriate compression values are:
+* 0 - no compression
+* 1 - fastest compression method
+* 9 - best compression method.

+Note that in some many cases compressing assets can significantly reduce the overall file size at insignificant performance cost.
+For this reason it is highly recommended to always compress your assets whenever possible.

+The implementation library uses zstd implementation offered by `boost::iostreams`.

 ### Matrices, quaternions and vectors

 Matrices are represented in row-major order as two dimentional arrays.
 Supported matrix types are 2x2, 3x3 and 4x4.